11/5/2024

 Paul Holden

-All right, thanks for making time for my question.
-So first one is going back to Asia, negative insurance experience in the quarter, I believe, pointed to mortality.
-At the same time, I see a positive ACMA update on mortality in Asia.
-So maybe talk to what happened in the quarter, if it's indicative of trend or not.
+All right.
+Thanks for making time for my question.
+So first one is going back to Asia. negative insurance experience in the quarter.
+I believe he pointed to mortality, but at the same time I see a positive HACMA update on mortality in Asia.
+So, maybe talk to what happened in the quarter, if it's indicative of trend or not.
 Thank you.

 speaker

-Well, good morning, Paul Smendit.
+Good morning, Paul.
+It's Manjit.
 So I'll talk to the first question that Kevin handled, the ACMA question.
-So in the quarter, the mortality, largely related to our international high net worth business, that business does see mortality from time to time.
+So in the quarter, the mortality largely related to our international high net worth business, that business does see mortality from time to time.
 It's just the nature of the business.

 speaker

 And Paul, thanks for the question.
 On the ACMA side for Asia, we did see a positive.
-The biggest source of that positive in the quarter, we call those related to the Hong Kong refinements.
-So you can think of these as kind of IFRS 17 post implementation cleanups.
-We did a review, going back to the implementation of IFRS 17.
-The review is completed now.
-It resulted in a number of one-time gains, both in net income and CSM.
+The biggest source of that positive in the quarter, we called those related to the Hong Kong refinements.
+So you can think of these as IFRS 17 post-implementation cleanups.
+We did a review going back to the implementation of IFRS 17.
+The reviews completed now resulted in a number of one-time gains, both in net income and CSM.

 speaker